-It’s true, the market is unpredictable, and you’ll never know with certainty what the future holds.
-Your only option is to prepare yourself by learning as much as you can about investing, strategies, and risk.
+It’s true – the market is unpredictable, and you’ll never know with certainty what the future holds.

-No matter which you choose, they all hold the valuable information and wisdom you need to make your investing journey a success.
+The top 18 investing books from 2021 hold the valuable information and wisdom you need to make your investing journey a success:

-One of the best ways to set yourself up for success, especially when you’re a beginner is to develop a solid foundation where you understand how investing works, how to manage risk, and how to find excellent investment opportunities.
+One of the best ways to set yourself up for success as a beginner is to develop a solid foundation of knowledge.
+Look for key investing concepts, helpful strategies, and background information.

-With that in mind, let’s look at our selection of the best investment books for beginners.
+You can find this information in our selection of the best investment books for beginners:

 The Intelligent Investor: The Definitive Book on Value Investing – Benjamin Graham

-This is a bestseller.
-Arguably one of the greatest investment advisers of all time, Benjamin Graham provides a wealth of knowledge in The Intelligent Investor: The Definitive Book on Value Investing.
-His philosophy of value investing teaches you how to develop successful, long-term investment strategies, while at the same time helping you to prevent making costly errors.
+Arguably one of the greatest investment advisers of all time, Benjamin Graham provides a beginner's guide stacked with a wealth of knowledge in The Intelligent Investor: The Definitive Book on Value Investing.

 You can buy The Intelligent Investor here.